clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app>, follow us on [twitter](https://www.twitter.com/clubdeckapp) or join our [Clubdeck Club on clubhouse](https://www.joinclubhouse.com/club/clubdeck).

 # Release notes

+## Version 1.2.1

+* Clubhub integration: live room statistics in one click!
+* Youtube download: get a sound effect directly from a Youtube video!
+* Mic icon turns red when you are unmuted
+* Added CTRL + e to display events tab
+* Added CTRL + n to display notifications tab
+* Added CTRL + f to display online friends tab
+* Added upcoming events to user profiles (as per CH app)
+* Added various aria-label for our friends who need more accessibility features
+* Fixed bug where user list was not reset after pinging users
+* Added PTR shortcut (CTRL + p) to shortcut popup list

 ## Version 1.2.0